UPDATED: JULY 21, 2022 | 2 MIN READ

 Preparing for the insurance adjuster

-If you’ve hired a damage mitigation company through your insurance, then let them do their job.
+Let them do their job if you’ve hired a damage mitigation company through your insurance.
 They should know what the insurance company expects of them.

 Hiring A Public Adjuster